If you've blocked our ad, please consider unblocking it.

 There's a glitch exclusive to Japanese Emerald where you can use Dive on a dark patch of water inside the Team Aqua hideout after performing a Save & Quit in there.
 Because the water is not programmed to lead anywhere the game throws you back to Petalburg City.
 This was fixed in the overseas release by not allowing you to dive in that spot.

-In Rustboro City, a young girl named Walda and her father lives between the Pokémon Center and the Devon Corporation building.
+In Rustboro City, a young girl named Walda and her parents live between the Pokémon Center and the Devon Corporation building.
 In the Japanese version, her father says "It is the first time to take care of a child."
 In the English version, he says "I'm a new father, so raising a child is all new to me."
 It seems to be an erroneous translation of Japanese 'はじめて' as 'First time' rather than 'New'.
-So the English-speaking people who play emerald misunderstand that she is the adopted child.